-The Sage Estimating install package installs and configures a new SQL Server instance of SQL Server Express whenever you select one of these install options.
-You can operate the new SQL Server instance alongside an existing SQL Server instance.
+The Sage Estimating installation package installs and configures a new SQL Server instance of SQL Server Express whenever you select the option to create a new instance.
+You can derate the new SQL Server instance alongside an existing SQL Server instance.

-• Modified Installation.
-You have a supported version of SQL Server installed (or plan to have one installed) and you want to manually create a new instance to use with that version.
+Modified Installation.
+You have already installed a supported version of SQL Sever (or plan to install one), and you want to manually create a new instance to use with that version.

-Use the Security feature in the Estimating Management Console to assign database permissions to each operator after installing your SQL Server instance.
+Use the Security feature in the Estimating Management Console to assign da abase permissions to each operator after installing your SQL Server instance.

-For more information on setting up SQL Server security for Sage Estimating, see the Installation and Administration Guide.
+For more information on setting up SQL Server security for Sagratimating, see the Installation and Administration Guide.

 NOTE: You can install an approved instance of SQL Server side by side on a computer where SQL Server 2012 is also installed.
-Be aware that installing Sage Estimating may then result in an "Install completed with errors" message; however, the resulting Sage Estimating install operates correctly.
+Be aware that installing Sage Estimating may then result in an "Install completed with errors" message.
+However, the insulting Sage Estimating installation operates correctly.